guertinlab/Nascent_RNA_Methods/README.md

 ## Remove reads aligning to rDNA

-By first aligning to the rDNA we can estimate nascent RNA purity and avoid spurious read pile ups at region in the genome that non-uniquely align to both the rDNA locus and elsewhere in the genome.
+By first aligning to the rDNA we can later estimate nascent RNA purity and avoid spurious read pile ups at region in the genome that non-uniquely align to both the rDNA locus and elsewhere in the genome.
 While between 70 - 80% of stable RNA is rRNA, generally between 10 - 15% of the nascent RNA arises from rRNA.
-Therefore, we recommend less than 20% of reads align to rDNA to pass quality control.
 Even 10% of the library aligning to rDNA loci is extremely enriched, so any reads that map non-uniquely to both rDNA and non-rDNA regions in the genome result in huge artifactual spikes in the data if rDNA-aligned reads are not first removed.

 ```
 bowtie2 -p $cores --maxins 1000 -x human_rDNA -U ${name}_PE1_processed.fastq 2>${name}_bowtie2_rDNA.log | samtools sort -n - | samtools fastq -f 0x4 - > ${name}_PE1.rDNA.fastq